jacubero/VBF/Sphinx/source/cryptec_d/clefia.rst

 | :math:`\vec{y_1}`           | 8x4  | 100  | -     | 42   | 6     | 4    | 88      | 246784         | 0.0478515625 | 0.4514160156 |
 +-----------------------------+------+------+-------+------+-------+------+---------+----------------+--------------+--------------+

+You can find a program which calculates the Truth Tables of these constructions in Appendix in section "Analysis of CLEFIA S0 construction".

 Mul2
 ^^^^